AriPal/articles/Readme.md

 });
 ```

 Authentication in Microsoft or any other languages is always a challenge thus there are many ways to do it and concerns to be aware of in terms of security.
-In either way, it's recommended to perform security tests and perhaps contact those that are have done it before.
+Either way, it's recommended to perform security tests and perhaps contact those that are have **done** it before.
 In general, authentication can never be 100 % secure, but we can try our best to make it as secure as possible following good guidelines provided by Microsoft.

 ## Resources
 * [Register an application in Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app)